kevingatp/Yii2-Basic-Login-DB/README.md

     </div>
 ```

-Last, add the signup method in controller
+Last, add the signup method in controller to create new user
 ```
 public function actionAddAdmin() {
         $model = User::find()->where(['username' => 'admin'])->one();